Vikneshwara-kumar/Product_Matching_Pipeline/README.md

     -   Batching: For high throughput, implement batching at the Triton or Qdrant level.
     -   Client Reuse: If you have many concurrent requests, ensure clients (Triton, Qdrant) are reused effectively.
     -   Async Logging: Currently, logs are inserted asynchronously to avoid blocking the main thread.
 For extremely high volumes, consider a dedicated logging pipeline.

+## License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute this project for both personal and commercial purposes.

+For more details, see the LICENSE file in the repository.